0cjs/sedoc/app/Cloud/aws/ec2.md

 CPU resources.
 * `-flex` instances deliver guaranteed 40% baseline CPU performance with the ability to burst to 100% over 95% of a rolling 24-hour window.
-But they also may have lower EBS and network bandwidth.
+But it's not clear what happens if you are mostly over 40% all the time; it is apparently credit-based and you might get throttled to 40% right in the middle of your workday.
+They also may have lower EBS and network bandwidth.
 For the typical 5% savings, it's not good value except at very large scale.
 * `m8g..2xlarge` breaks even against `t4g.2xlarge` once overall continuous
   CPU usage exceeds about 66%.
 * [`t#`][burstable] earns credits at a fixed rate (196/hour for a